Best Micro 4/3 macro lenses

 |

-Introduced in February 2015, the Lumix 30mm f/2.8 Macro is a focal length that is also suitable for macro photography.
-This lens stands out due to its size and weight, which makes it compatible with camera bodies such as the Lumix G9 II and the Lumix GH7.
-This lens is suitable for both amateur and professional photographers, with a minimum focusing distance of 10 cm and a 1:1 magnification.
+Introduced in February 2015, the Lumix 30mm f/2.8 Macro offers a focal length that also works well for macro photography.
+This lens stands out for its size and weight, which make it a good match for camera bodies such as the Lumix G9 II and the Lumix GH7.
+It can suit both amateur and professional photographers, with a minimum focusing distance of 10.5 cm and 1:1 magnification.

-Although it’s not tropicalised, it’s built to a high standard: slim and sturdy, with a precise manual focusing ring.
-However, there is no button to switch between the different modes of the autofocus system.
-Note that the lens is stabilised, which makes handheld shooting much easier.
+Although it is not weather-sealed, it is well built: slim and sturdy, with a precise manual focus ring.
+However, there is no button for switching between the different autofocus modes.
+It’s also worth noting that the lens is stabilized, which makes handheld shooting much easier.

-In terms of optical performance, the lens offers an excellent level of sharpness right from the full aperture, which is maintained all the way down to f/8.
-Vignetting is almost non-existent at f/2.8.
-It disappears completely when the aperture is slightly closed.
-Chromatic aberrations and distortion are well under control.
-In terms of rendering, the bokeh is soft and pleasant.
+Optically, the lens delivers excellent sharpness from maximum aperture, and it holds up well down to f/8.
+Vignetting is almost nonexistent at f/2.8 and disappears completely once you stop down slightly.
+Chromatic aberrations and distortion are well controlled.
+As for rendering, the bokeh is soft and pleasant.

-To sum up, this Panasonic Micro 4/3 macro lens has a number of strong points: its build quality, its stabilisation and its remarkable optical performance.
+All in all, this Panasonic Micro 4/3 macro lens has several strong points: its build quality, its stabilization, and its impressive optical performance.
 Considering all these qualities, I think the price is quite reasonable.
-This lens is perfect for macro photography enthusiasts.
+It’s a very good lens for macro photography enthusiasts.

 Panasonic Leica DG Macro-Elmarit 45mm f/2.8 ASPH OIS